 Natural disasters or other catastrophic events may cause damage or disruption to our operations, non-U.S. commerce and the global economy, and thus could have a negative effect on us.
 Our facilities are located in Denver, Colorado.
 Our business operations are subject to interruption by natural disasters, blizzards, flooding, fire, power shortages, pandemics, terrorism, political unrest, telecommunications failure, vandalism, cyberattacks, geopolitical instability, war, the effects of climate change, and other events beyond our control.
 Although we maintain crisis management and disaster response plans, such events could make it difficult or impossible for us to deliver our solutions to our customers, could decrease demand for our solutions, could make existing customers unable or unwilling to fulfill their contractual requirements to us, including their payment obligations, and could cause us to incur substantial expense, including expenses or liabilities arising from potential litigation.
 Our insurance may not be sufficient to cover losses or additional expense that we may sustain.
-Customer data could be lost, significant recovery time could be required to resume operations and our business, financial condition, results of operations, and prospects could be adversely affected in the event of a major natural disaster or catastrophic event.
-The occurrence of any of these business disruptions could seriously harm our business, financial condition, results of operations, and prospects.
+Customer data could be lost, significant recovery time could be required to resume operations and our business, financial condition, results of operations, and prospects.